thiswillbeyourgithub/Clozolkor/README.md

 * [Cloze (Hide All) addon](https://ankiweb.net/shared/info/1709973686)
 * [Cloze Anything](https://github.com/matthayes/anki_cloze_anything), the creator (as opposed to me) knows how to code in js.
 I intend to add a "reveal one by one" feature as you can read [here](https://github.com/matthayes/anki_cloze_anything/issues/6#issuecomment-629829062).
 I learned about this addon only after spending time on this.
 His project looks better for a lot of use cases for I still intend to use my code for quite a while.

-#### File description
+#### Folder description
 * BlueGreenMagick_files : he started it all
 * latest_version : the one I'm using, tried and tested

 ## How can I get this ? (novice mode)
 * read this page thoroughly
-* open an issue asking for a card template, I will then send you the latest version as a deck file that you just have to import
+* import the file `latest_version/Clozolkor template.apkg` into anki, it's a useless card but contains the template
+* create your own cloze but select this new template instead of the old "cloze" note type

-## How can I get this ?
+## How can I get this ? (in control mode)
 * read this page thoroughly
 * go into the `current_version` folder
 * put the content of `front.js` as the cloze's front template (look for it in the anki manual)